A Complete Itinerary for 5 Days in Tokyo, Japan

 Kiyomizu Kannon-do

-Next, we ventured over to some of the temples in shrines in Ueno.
+Next, venture over to some of the temples and shrines in Ueno.
 Although most of these are popular, they often go unvisited by tourists unless you have more time in Tokyo.

 Location: 1-29 Uenokoen, 台東区 Taito City, Tokyo 110-0007, Japan // MAP